 You may receive additional instructions from your child's doctors and the hospital staff.

 Long-term outlook for hypoplastic left heart syndrome

 The first-stage procedure poses the highest risk for poor outcomes and death.
-Some specialized centers where a greater number of procedures are performed have achieved survival rates that are higher than at centers where fewer procedures are performed.
+Some specialized centers where a greater number of procedures are done have achieved survival rates that are higher than at centers where fewer procedures are done.
 Survival rates are higher with later stage procedures.

-Infants and children who undergo the staged surgical procedures will require special care and treatment to support growth and nutrition.
-These children often have diminished physical strength as well as slowed developmental progress and will need support.
+Infants and children who have the staged surgical procedures will require special care and treatment to support growth and nutrition.
+These children often have diminished physical strength as well as slowed developmental progress and may need support.

-There is significant risk for progressive development of complications such as heart failure, dysrhythmias, and protein-losing enteropathy liver congestion resulting in cirrhosis and/or liver congestion.
+In the long-term, there is significant risk for progressive development of complications, such as heart failure, heart rhythm problems, protein-losing enteropathy, and liver congestion resulting in cirrhosis.

-Some cases will require heart transplantation in order to survive into adulthood.
+Some cases will require heart transplantation to survive into adulthood.